Directed by John T Kretchmer

 - Spike refers to Angelus as his "sire", a fact later retconned when it is revealed that Drusilla is in fact Spike's sire, making Angelus his grandsire (Spike amends this in the Angel episode " Just Rewards").

 - Word of Joss, however, claims that both mean the same thing and that he always intended for Drusilla to be Spike's sire.

 - Running Gag: Spike knocking over the "Welcome to Sunnydale" sign at the city's limits.
-He first does this deliberately with his car in his first scene, and again while drunk in "Lovers Walk"; both times, he exits the car saying, "Home sweet home."
-He knocks the sign over one final time by closing the Hellmouth in "Chosen."
+He does this deliberately with his car in his first scene and then again while drunk in "Lovers Walk"; both times, he exits the car saying, "Home sweet home."
+He knocks the sign over one final time by closing the Hellmouth in "Chosen".

 - Rule of Symbolism: Buffy has a red paint smudge in the same position as the cut on Spike's face.